surajthedeveloper/KubernetesDocument/Kubernetes.md

     -   Apache Mesos Marathon

 #   What are Containerized applications ?
--   Container allow a developer to package up an application with all the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+-   Container allow a developer to package up an application with all the parts it needs, such as libraries and other dependencies and ship it all out as one package.
 -   Docker is a tool designed to make it easier to deploy and run applications by using containers

 #   Why do we need Kubernetes ?